erikc5000/island-time/docs/basics/dates-and-times.md

 | `YearMonth` | month | `2020-02` |
 | `Year` | year | `2020` |

 The `Date` class represents a date in an ambiguous region.
 It could be in New York City.
 It could be in Tokyo.
-The instants in time that define the start and end of a `Date` can only be determined in the context of a particular time zone -- hence the _ambiguous_ part.
+The instants in time that define the start and end of a `Date` can only be determined in the context of a particular time zone &mdash; hence the _ambiguous_ part.

 ```kotlin
 // Get the current date in the local time zone of the system